medml/code_clinic/README.md

 ## Slides

-You can view and edit the slides at: https://medml.github.io/code_clinic/
+You can view the slides at: https://medml.github.io/code_clinic/

+To edit the slides go to the file docs/index.html (Don't forget to commit your changes!)